SaraFreitas02/odin_recipes/docs/ATTRIBUTIONS.md

 # Disclaimer

+All the materials mentioned above were used for educational purposes only.

-The author of this project **does not claim ownership** of any of the materials mentioned above and also **does not imply any endorsement** from their respective owners.
+The author of this project **does not claim ownership** of any of said materials and also **does not imply any endorsement** from their respective owners.